The Six Simple Things You Need to do to Travel to Cuba

 - Travel related to certain authorized export transactions

-You can travel to Cuba independently with all of these categories except people-to-people exchanges.
-For people-to-people exchanges, you must travel with a licensed tour group.
+You can travel to Cuba independently with all of these categories except educational activities and people-to-people exchanges.
+For educational activities and people-to-people exchanges, you must travel with a licensed tour group.

 Step 2: Book flights